hunyadi/md2conf/sample/index.md

 ## Alerts

-[Alerts](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#alerts) are a Markdown extension based on the blockquote syntax that you can use to emphasize critical information.
-On GitHub, they are displayed with distinctive colors and icons to indicate the significance of the content.
+Alerts are a Markdown extension based on the blockquote syntax that you can use to emphasize critical information.
+[GitHub](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#alerts) and [GitLab](https://docs.gitlab.com/ee/development/documentation/styleguide/#alert-boxes) display them with distinctive colors and icons to indicate the significance of the content.
 When converted to Confluence, they are represented as structured macros, which are displayed as info panels.

 > [!NOTE]
 > Useful information that users should know, even when skimming content.